Contra Costa Bike Maps

 Maps, tools, and tricks for planning your next bike trip

 Not sure where the best bike routes are in your neighborhood?
 Want to find the closest bike lockers?
 The maps below will help you plan your next bicycle trip, no matter where you live.

-– These colorful trail maps are designed for walkers, skaters, bicyclists, wildlife watchers, and other trail enthusiasts and cover over 230 miles of completed trail.
+These colorful trail maps are designed for walkers, skaters, bicyclists, wildlife watchers, and other trail enthusiasts and cover more than 230 miles of completed trail.
 The maps distinguish on- and off-street segments to help plan hikes, bike rides, and family excursions.

 The East Bay Regional Park District maintains paved bike paths in the East Bay.
 Below are a selection of useful trails for bicycle commuting in Contra Costa County.

 Less than 1 mile long, this paved trail extends from the Iron Horse Trail in Dublin, just south of Amador Valley Road to I-580, near the Civic Center and library.
 Future plans include connecting the trail in Pleasanton.
 Note that the Alamo Canal Trail in Pleasanton is currently a gravel service road trail.

 Download a PDF map of this great trail in Oakley.
 A 1.6 mile paved portion is now completed along the Delta Shoreline from the Marsh Creek Trail west to Jordan Lane.
 It will be 6 miles long in total when finished.

 This 14.25 mile flat, paved trail connects Martinez, Pleasant Hill, Walnut Creek, and Concord.
 The trail bisects the Iron Horse Trail in Walnut Creek and follows the Contra Costa Canal.
 The trail begins at Muir Road in Martinez and ends in Concord at Willow Pass Road east of Sixth Street.
 We recommend Heather Farms in Walnut Creek as a great starting point.